MuniMahesh2004/WordMean/README.md

 # 📖 Dictionary Extension

-A lightweight browser extension to quickly look up word definitions and pronunciations without leaving your page.
+A simple and lightweight browser extension that helps you quickly find the **meaning** and **pronunciation** of any word without leaving the page.

+Instead of selecting, copying, and pasting into a new tab, this extension saves your time by showing instant results **right on the page**.

+---

 ## 🚀 Features

+- 🔍 **Instant Word Meaning** – Select any word and get its definition instantly.
+- 📝 **Define Popup** – After selecting a word, click **"Define"** to see a clean popup with the word’s definition.
-- Instant word lookup with a popup.
+- 🔊 **Word Pronunciation** – Hear how the word is pronounced with a single click.
-- Displays definitions and pronunciations.
-- Simple and clean UI.
-- Works on major browsers (Chrome / Edge).
+- ⚡ **Time-Saving** – No need to copy-paste into a dictionary website.
+- 🎨 **Clean Popup Design** – Tooltip-style popup with a small triangle pointer.
+- 🌑 **Shadowed Edges** – Triangle popup has shadows on left and right edges for a clear look.
+- 🖥️ **Works Anywhere** – Supports most websites you browse.

 ---

-## 🛠️ Installation
+## 🛠️ How It Works

-1. Clone or download this repository.
-2. Open your browser (Edge / Chrome).
-3. Go to **Extensions → Manage Extensions → Load unpacked**.
-4. Select the project folder.
-5. The extension will now be available in your browser.

----

-## 📸 Screenshots
-(Add screenshots here showing the popup with definition and pronunciation feature)

----

-## 🎥 Demo
-(Add a demo GIF here to show the extension in action)
+1. **Highlight (select) a word** on any webpage.
+2. **Click "Define"** → A popup will appear with the word’s definition.
+3. A popup will also show the **meaning and pronunciation**.
+4. **Click the 🔊 icon** to listen to the word’s pronunciation.

 ---